 May ranks among the sunniest months in southern Iceland, but two things shape how it feels on the ground:

-• Wind is the main variable.
-Even at 9 °C the wind can still push the felt temperature below freezing, with possible gusts of 15–25 m/s.
-A proper windproof shell matters more than a thick down jacket.
+• The wind can still push the felt temperature below freezing, with possible gusts of 15–25 m/s.
+A good windproof shell matters.

 Daylight extends rapidly each day through May, from around 17 hours at the start of the month to over 20 hours by 31 May.